raphaeldiscky/go-micro-commerce/README.md

 ### 11. GraphQL Gateway

-Provides a federated GraphQL interface for unified data querying.
+Provides a federated GraphQL interface for unified data access and querying.

 ```mermaid
 sequenceDiagram